bartbutenaers/node-red-contrib-rtsp-client/README.md

 + ***Prefer TCP***: First try TCP, and if that fails then switch to UDP.
 + ***UDP***: UDP connections can deliver data fast, because network packets will never be retransmitted in case their get lost.
    + This works fine e.g. for MJPEG streams, because there is only a small delay and only few pixels get lost. but packets can get lost or out of order.
-   + However for RTSP this can result in a lot of troubles, when packets get lost due to packets getting lost or arriving out of order.
+   + However losing RTP packets can result in bad quality, most ofthen when this happens during reception of an I-frame.
+The H.264 decoder is good in concealing the occasional lost packet, but when losses occur during an I frame then ***'image smearing'*** will occur.
 + ***TCP***: TCP connections will deliver all packets in the correct order.
 However due to retransmission of packets, this will result in slower connections compared to UDP.
-But after all this results in more stable RTSP connections
 + ***UDP multicast***: Point all clients to the single multicast IP address.
 + ***HTTP***: HTTP tunnel for RTSP across proxies.

+Although TCP connections will introduce an extra delay (due to packet retransmissions), it is the preferred protocol to avoid artifacts (e.g. image smearing)!

 #### Stats period
 The time period between statistic output messages (in seconds).
 Note that decimals are allowed (e.g. ``2.5`).
 When this field is empty, no statistics messages will be sent.